Flexography: Process overview

 The first method of plate development uses light-sensitive polymer.
 A film negative is placed over the plate, which is exposed to ultra-violet light.
 The polymer hardens where light passes through the film.
 The remaining polymer has the consistency of chewed gum.
 It is washed away in a tank of either water or solvent.
 Brushes scrub the plate to facilitate the "washout" process.
 The process can differ depending on whether solid sheets of photopolymer or liquid photopolymer are used, but the principle is still the same.
 The plate to be washed out is fixed in the orbital washout unit on a sticky base plate.
 The plate is washed out in a mixture of water and 1% dishwasher soap, at a temperature of approximately 40 °C. The unit is equipped with a dual membrane filter.
 With this the environmental burdening is kept to an absolute minimum.
 The membrane unit separates photopolymer from the washout water.
 After addition of absorb gelatine for example, the photopolymer residue can be disposed of as standard solid waste together with household refuse.
 The recycled water is re-used without adding any detergent.

 The second method uses a computer-guided laser to etch the image onto the printing plate.
-Such a direct laser engraving process is called digital platemaking.
-Companies such as AV Flexologic, Glunz & Jensen, Xeikon, Esko, Kodak, Polymount, Screen and SPGPrints from The Netherlands are market leaders in manufacturing this type of equipment.
+Such a direct laser engraving process is called computer to plate.
+Companies such as AV Flexologic, Glunz & Jensen, XSYS, Esko, Kodak, Polymount, Screen and SPGPrints from The Netherlands are market leaders in manufacturing this type of equipment.

 The third method is to go through a molding process.
 The first step is to create a metal plate out of the negative of our initial image through an exposition process (followed by an acid bath).
 In the early days the metal used was zinc, leading to the name 'zincos'.
 Later, magnesium was used.
 This metal plate in relief is then used in the second step to create the mold that could be in bakelite board or even glass or plastic, through a first molding process.
 Once cooled, this master mold will press the rubber or plastic compound (under both controlled temperature and pressure) through a second molding process to create the printing plate or cliche.